 Enters information into spreadsheets and databases

-Proofs documents for spelling and grammar.
+Proofs documents for spelling and grammar

 Compiles routine reports, statistics, tables, charts, etc. from readily available information

-Coordinates content maintenance of websites and/or blogs
+Coordinates content maintenance of websites and ANU communications

-Coordinates events which may include scheduling rooms, guest speaker, arranging for routine materials, technology, and refreshments.
+Coordinates events which may include scheduling rooms, guest speaker, arranging for routine materials, technology, and refreshments

 Provides information via phone, e-mail, mail, etc.

-Manages department calendar
+Manages department calendars

 Order and maintains office supply stock and reorders as necessary

-Coordinates and serves as point of contact for vendors such as printing and shredding companies
+Coordinates and serves as point of contact for vendors

 Student Services and Support (35%)